camronkhan/bash_scripts/README.md

 SSH into server as root
 Add user with sudo rights and switch to user
 Copy public key from local machine to server
+Disable password authentication (installs OpenSSH if not present)